somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/kubernetes.md

 title: "Kubernetes"
 ---

+When it comes to managing microservices in a Kubernetes cluster, Humio is a great way to get insights into your applications.
+While other log shippers are supported we mainly focus on using [Fluent Bit](https://fluentbit.io) for forwarding log messages to Humio.

+If you're relatively new to Kubernetes, we recommend using the [Helm](#helm) method of installation.
+If you want more control we recommend the [advanced installation](#advanced-installation) method

+## Helm

 Take advantage of Humio with your Kubernetes setup!

 We'll start with Helm, the Kubernetes package manager.
 Directions for installing Helm for your particular OS flavor can be found on the [Helm Github page](https://github.com/kubernetes/helm).